The first E175 + Embraer for KLM Cityhopper

 By standardizing the fleet, KLM Cityhopper will reduce the expenses with the navigating staff.
 Embraer E175 + and Embraer E190 have identical cockpits, which means that pilots do not need special training.
 The interiors of the 2 models are configured in the same way, the only difference being the transport capacity.
 Embraer E175 + can carry 88 passengers, and Embraer E190 can carry up to 100 passengers.

-At 27 March 2016, the first commercial flight was operated on the Amsterdam - Stavanger route.
-And in the near future, the aircraft will also fly to Brussels, Ålesund, Torp Sandefjord, Turin and Manchester.
-As the new Embraer E175 + will enter the fleet, they will cover all European destinations operated by KLM Cityhopper.
+On March 27, 2016, the first commercial flight was operated on the route Amsterdam - Stavanger.
+And in the near future the aircraft will also fly to Brussels, Ålesund, Torp Sandefjord, Turin and Manchester.
+As the new Embraer E175 + enters the fleet, they will cover all European destinations operated by KLM Cityhopper.